ovn-org/ovn/Documentation/internals/committer-emeritus-status.rst

 * Emeritus committers do not nominate or vote in committer elections.
 From a governance perspective, they are equivalent to a non-committer.

-* Emeritus committers cannot merge patches to the OVS repository.
+* Emeritus committers cannot merge patches to the OVN repository.

 * Emeritus committers will be listed in a separate section in the MAINTAINERS.rst file to continue to recognize their contributions to the